KrishMehta1603/Codesoft_Internship/README.md

-Hello Visiter!👋
+Hello Visitor!👋

 # Codesoft Internship - README 🔥

 Welcome to the repository for my internship at Codesoft.
 This document outlines the tasks that were assigned and completed during the internship.
-Each project was designed to enhance practical skills in data science and machine learning.
+Each project was designed to enhance practical data science and machine learning skills.

 ## PROJECTS  🔥
 🌟💫 1.
 Titanic Prediction Model 💫🌟